 As you already know, deciduous trees and shrubs drop their leaves in autumn and enter dormancy.
 With pines being the trees that most people think of as being green throughout winter, we tend to think of evergreens as needle-bearing plants.
 Most of them are exactly like that.

 However, a lot of broadleaf shrubs, like boxwood or azaleas, are also evergreen.
 These plants keep their leaves, particularly in not-so-harsh climates.
 They never shed them en masse – only periodically and then quickly replace them.
+See also the best house plants to decorate your interior.

 The Advantages of Having Evergreen Shrubs in Front of the House